GW-HIVE/CensuScope/docs/dockerDeployment.md

 ```

 ### blastn folder
+The NCBI Blast alignment results from the random samples can be found in this directory.
+There is one blast result file for each iteration.

 ### inputs folder
+This is a temporary folder used to store temporary fastas for the CensuScope computation.
+This folder should be empty.

 ### random_samples folder
+The random samples used to perform the CensuScope computation can be found in this directory.
+The random samples are in FASTA format.
+There is one random sample file for each iteration.

 ### results folder
 The main results of the CensuScope computation can be found in this directory.
 The result files are: